Bugs and Garden Thugs

 By now you must be wondering, what options do you have if your boxwoods are suffering from this disease?
 Often infected plants are removed and disposed of in local landfills.
 In some cases, all boxwood on a property must be removed.
 Treatments are becoming available.

 If you are a home owner in Lake or Cook counties or the surrounding areas with preexisting boxwood, you may not have too much to worry about.
 The 2016 cases were from new plants brought into the landscape purchased from garden centers and landscapers.
 When purchasing boxwoods, you need to assure that you’re not introducing diseased plants to landscape.
-If you suspect that you have boxwood blight, please contact the Illinois Department of Agriculture or you can send a sample to a University of Illinois Extension office for a small fee (information can be found here: Additional Boxwood Blight Information).
+If you suspect that you have boxwood blight, please contact the Illinois Department of Agriculture.

 When using Van Zelst for your next landscape renovation you can sleep soundly at night knowing that our nursery only sends out the highest quality plants.
 Growing 90% of our stock, we put a lot of time into making sure that we are growing strong, healthy plants.
 Having our maintenance crews on your property weekly will help with early detection of this disease, so that you have the most options available for treatment.